 ILLUSTRATION COMPETENCIES

 Students will: 1) Demonstrate visualcommunicative abilities and implement basic design principles to address narrative or conceptual projects.
-2) Develop strong visual and images maintaining a cohesive stylistic approach.

 2) Develop strong visual and artistic skills using a variety of illustrative techniques, both traditional and digital, in black & white and color.